coala/coAST/README.md

 into coAST facts using batch import tools, or manually where necessary.

-In this phase, tools to convert the coAST definitions into other syntax will be needed to roundtrip the language definitions.
+In this phase, tools to convert the coAST definitions into other syntax will be needed to round-trip the language definitions.
 This will provide verification that the imports are complete, or that partial definitions allow correct partial parsing of those languages where complete parsing is too complex.